-MCD OUTCOME COMPONENT SCHOOL PLAN Special Education Support Unit.
-The role of the BICM includes, but is not limited to: • Conducting or supervising the completion of the FAA. • Developing a proposed BIP or BSP, if appropriate, based on the assessment data • Presenting the FAA and proposed BIP or BSP at the IEP • Participating as a member of the IEP team whenever the BIP is discussed. • Assisting in the implementation and evaluation of the BIP. • Maintaining communication between the school and the parents and, if applicable, other agencies for issues concerning the BIP. • Sending a copy of the IEP with the FAA and BIP or BSP attached to the Division of Special Education, LRE/Behavior Support Office.
-C. Behavior Intervention Plan (BIP) The BIP is based on a Functional Analysis Assessment (FAA) and designed to support students whose serious behaviors interfere with his/her learning or the learning of others; interfere with the implementation of IEP goals and objectives; are self injurious, assaultive, or cause serious property damage; are severe, pervasive, and maladaptive; and require frequent and systematic behavioral interventions.
+MCD OUTCOME COMPONENT SCHOOL PLAN Training for Behavior Intervention Case Managers is provided regularly through collaboration between Division of Special Education and Local District staffs.
+The BICM is a designated site-based certificated staff member, such as a special education teacher, psychologist or administrator who has received training in behavior analysis with an emphasis on positive behavior interventions.
+The absence of an on-site BICM should indicate to the school that someone should be sent to a BICM professional development and, in the meantime, a request for support should be sent to the appropriate Special Education Support Unit.
+The role of the BICM includes, but is not limited to: Conducting or supervising the completion of the FAA.
+Developing a proposed BIP or BSP, if appropriate, based on the assessment data Presenting the FAA and proposed BIP or BSP at the IEP Participating as a member of the IEP team whenever the BIP is discussed.
+Assisting in the implementation and evaluation of the BIP.
+Maintaining communication between the school and the parents and, if applicable, other agencies for issues concerning the BIP.
+Sending a copy of the IEP with the FAA and BIP or BSP attached to the Division of Special Education, LRE/Behavior Support Office.
+Behavior Intervention Plan (BIP) The BIP is based on a Functional Analysis Assessment (FAA) and designed to support students whose serious behaviors interfere with his/her learning or the learning of others; interfere with the implementation of IEP goals and objectives; are self injurious, assaultive, or cause serious property damage; are severe, pervasive, and maladaptive; and require frequent and systematic behavioral interventions.
 The purpose of the BIP is to enable the student to achieve a better quality of life through improved self-determination and self-control.
 It is also to be used to guide the on-going professional development for new team members who join the student's collaborative team.
-In addition to the other required elements, an effective BIP will carefully delineate: • Evaluation procedures that include planned documentation, criteria for measuring success and for modifying the plan, and dates for periodic review, no later than one year.
-Note: A review for minor modifications to the BIP may be conducted in meetings, by telephone conferences, or by other means agreed to by the IEP team.
-Possible modifications may include use of a less restrictive intervention, use of the intervention in a different setting, methods to alter or discontinue the current intervention of the BIP so that the parent is fully aware and consen
+In addition to the other required elements, an effective BIP will carefully delineate:

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION